 YES, this is a great running stroller — in fact, I’ve been running with it frequently.
 BOB used to make a fixed wheel jogging stroller called the Ironman, which has since been discontinued.
 Right now (at time of publication), they are in the process of rebranding and updating all of their strollers, so you can probably find the legacy models (with the old logo) at a discount.
 That said, they have plans for totally redesigning this stroller (the double version) to make it like the new BOB Alterrain (their new single), but it won’t be for a while.

 In the past, this model came in several different bold/fun colors (in fact, the ubiquitous orange BOB was quite the icon!).
-However, please note that after March 2020, the Revolution Flex 3.0 Duallie will ONLY be available in Graphite Black (below, left) and Lunar Black (with white cross-hatched canopy, below right).
+However, please note that since March 2020, the Revolution Flex 3.0 Duallie is ONLY be available in Graphite Black (below, left) and Lunar Black (with white cross-hatched canopy, below right).
 We are sad to see all those sporty colors go away!

 The deal with the “lunar” print is that it’s ultra reflective and makes you highly visible for those morning runs and evening strolls – so if you’re someone who likes to go jogging/walking in the dark, it’s ideal for you.

 Also, while no functional changes are being made, the stroller will have an updated look with new branding and logo (see below).

 Thus, you can tell if you’re looking at an older model or a newer model by looking at the letters.
 The new BOB is in all caps (below).